aliasgharheidaricom/Parrot-optimizer-Algorithm-and-applications-to-medical-problems/README.md

 [N, Max_iter, lb, ub, dim, fobj] = set_your_parameters();
 [avg_fitness_curve, Best_pos, Best_score, curve, search_history, fitness_history] = PO(N, Max_iter, lb, ub, dim, fobj);

+**Note:**
+Please replace set_your_parameters() with appropriate parameter values based on your optimization problem.

+Ensure that the objective function (fobj) is defined according to your optimization task.

+Feel free to explore and utilize the Parrot Optimizer for your optimization needs.
+If you have any questions or feedback, please reach out to the authors.

+Thank you for your interest in the Parrot Optimizer!

 ## Key Features